-Given the sheer number of roadsides under Council management (2,176 kilometres), the management and protection of roadside ecology should be prioritised to high value and high-risk sites.
-To support this process, a re-assessment of the conservation status of roads should be undertaken on an ongoing annual basis, with a review of all conservation values and management directions undertaken every 10 years as part of the update of the Plan for Nature.
+Given the sheer number of roadsides under Council management (2,176 kilometres), the management and protection of roadside ecology within should be prioritised to high value and high-risk sites.
+To support this process, a re-assessment of the conservation status of roads (including roadside verges within towns) should be undertaken on annual basis, with a review of all conservation values and management directions undertaken every 10 years as part of the update of the Plan for Nature.